 The Library maintains a strict budget for the purpose of being able to meet their bond issue payments.
 These numbers are figured into the budget yearly.
-A reserve account has been started to meet replacement needs for equipment.
+The library maintains restricted reserve accounts to meet replacement needs for equipment, cover at least six months of operation, and to save for future capital expansion and renovation.
 All debt is reducing per terms of applicable notes and bond issues.
 The terms of such are discussed thoroughly in the notes to the attached financial statements.